jaypunekar/jaypunekar.github.io/_posts/2024-09-04-creating-image-classification-model.md

 ### Creating a DataBlock

-In fastai, a DataBlock is a class used to prepare your data for training.
-It helps you organize and preprocess your data in a way that's ready for model training.
+In Fastai, a DataBlock is a class used to prepare your data for training.
+It helps you organize and pre-process your data in a way that's ready for model training.
 Essentially, it takes care of setting up your data pipeline, so you don’t have to handle the data preparation manually.

 In simple terms, a DataBlock helps you efficiently manage your data and get it ready for training your model.